 In order to overcome this, I’ve been using a quick framework for evaluating if quitting is something I really want to do.
 Instead of following through with feelings, I write down the thoughts associated with the feeling.

-Writing your thought down helps separate it from the emotions you’re feeling.
+Write down the debilitating thoughts.
+This helps separate it from the emotions you’re feeling.

-Once penned, you begin evaluating the thought by postulating questions:
+Once penned, begin evaluating the thought by asking questions such as:

 - Is it realistic?
 Perhaps these fears have nothing to back it up.